blewis1014/Twitter-Disinformation/README.md

 # Homework 6 - Analyzing Disinformation Domains
 **Due:** Sunday, November 15, 2020 by 11:59pm

-*Make MemGator usage EC.
-Did tell a student that we wouldn't be using it again.
-Come up with some other analysis to do, include more domains or another dataset?*

-*Or have them create a chart similar to hers with a collection of tweets?*

-*10 points*

 ## Data Sources:
 * [D1](https://docs.google.com/spreadsheets/d/1lk3pFSc5wo3OfJc8ekONqO3MJCCigqe8SBSYwLYlHLo/) - 117 domains shared in tweets in the ICWSM 2017 paper, related to mass shootings
 * [D2](expanded%20URLs.csv) - 1679 URIs shared in tweets in the ICWSM 2018 paper, related to work of White Helmets in Syria